 Emil Gumpert Resource Library

-Welcome to USCRI's online legal resource center, the Emil Gumpert Resource Library.
-The resource library is named in commemoration of the 2007 Emil Gumpert Award, received from the American College of Trial Lawyers for excellence in immigrant child advocacy.
-We hope that the Emil Gumpert Resource Library will be your comprehensive source for current research and information relating to immigrant children.
+Welcome to USCRI's Emil Gumpert Resource Library, named in commemoration of the 2007 Emil Gumpert Award, received from the American College of Trial Lawyers for excellence in immigrant child advocacy.
+We hope that this library will be your comprehensive source for current research and information relating to immigrant children.

-These materials come from a variety of sources, and USCRI does not make any representations as to the accuracy or credibility of the source.
-Please note that many materials are in PDF format and require Adobe Acrobat 7.0 or later to read.
+These materials come from a variety of sources and USCRI does not make any representations as to their accuracy or credibility.
+Some materials are in PDF format and require Adobe Acrobat 7.0 or later to read.

 Deferred Action for Childhood Arrivals (DACA)